niroma/Wp-image-optimizer/README.txt

 (re)Install jpegtran
 1. sudo apt-get install libjpeg-turbo-progs

-= Troubleshooting =
+##  Troubleshooting

-**littleutils is installed, but the plugin says it isn't.** If you are confident that it is installed properly, then go to the plugin configuration page and disable the installation check.
+**littleutils is installed, but the plugin says it isn\'t.** If you are confident that it is installed properly, then go to the plugin configuration page and disable the installation check.

-It is also possible that your binaries aren't accessible to your web server user (especially while using a cron task or wp-cli to create posts).
+It is also possible that your binaries aren\'t accessible to your web server user (especially while using a cron task or wp-cli to create posts).
 You can link these binaries using the following commands:
     ln -s /usr/local/bin/opt-jpg /usr/bin/opt-jpg
     ln -s /usr/local/bin/opt-png /usr/bin/opt-png
     ln -s /usr/local/bin/opt-gif /usr/bin/opt-gif